MostafaRafiqRahman/Uber-Trip-Analysis/README.md

-dataset folder contains two .csv files
+Dataset folder contains two .csv files.

-Uber Analysis.pbix file is a power bi file which contains the anlytical report
+Uber Analysis.pbix file is a Power BI file which contains the anlytical report.